wzhsysu/wzhsysu.github.io/_pages/about.md

 # 🔥 News
-- *2026.02*: &nbsp;One paper was accepted by Pattern Recognition about Low-light Image Enhancement.
+- *2026.02*: &nbsp;One paper was accepted by Pattern Recognition about low-light image enhancement.
 Congratulations to Qinghua.
-- *2026.02*: &nbsp;One paper was accepted by CVPR about Video Quality Assessment.
+- *2026.02*: &nbsp;One paper was accepted by CVPR about video quality assessment.
 Congratulations to Jian Zou.
-- *2026.02*: &nbsp;One paper was accepted by IEEE Transaction on Image Processing.
+- *2026.02*: &nbsp;One paper was accepted by IEEE TIP about latent fingerprint quality assessment.
 Congratulations to Chao Huang.
 - *2026.01*: &nbsp;Two papers were accepted by Pattern Recognition.
 Congratulations to Runhao Zeng.
 <!--- *2026.01*: &nbsp;I have moved to the School of Cyberscience and Technology at SYSU, where I am excited to begin a new chapter in my academic career and research journey. -->